Bluffton-Jasper VIM starting a new dental clinic

 The $250,000 facility is small, but it will fill the needs of many, starting with dental hygiene and mouth wellness checks for people coming to the clinic in Bluffton.

-More than 6000 people came here for doctor’s visits last year for their medical needs and prescription refills last year alone.
+More than 6,000 people came here for doctor’s visits, medical needs and prescription refills last year alone.

 A dentist in Ridgeland will continue helping VIM with the major dental needs until the clinic is up and running by the end of the month.